 Centering the voices of Black, Native & Indigenous, and people of color is our path toward truly challenging the norms of racial inequities and violence that we want to end—and moving toward collective liberation.
-Today, with deep gratitude to the authors, we are sharing three blog posts that expose real issues of white supremacy plaguing our movement.
-We pause to listen to a colleague who has been silenced and pushed out of the field.
-We learn about the experience of an advocate who has worked to achieve meaningful equity in their organization, even in the face of opposition.
-We explore an account from an aspiring white ally who is grappling with sharing power, challenging their own leadership style, and wanting to do more.
+With deep gratitude to the authors, we are sharing blog posts that expose real issues of white supremacy plaguing our movement.
+We pause to listen to colleagues who have been silenced and pushed out of the field.
+We learn about the experiences of an advocates who have worked to achieve meaningful equity in their organization, even in the face of opposition.
+We explore accounts from an aspiring white allies who are grappling with sharing power, challenging their own leadership style, and wanting to do more.

 I’m Christine Smith.
 I’m an enrolled member of the Rincon Band of